azurecz/azuretechacademy-architect-labs-day2/README.md

 - Microsoft SQL database

 Requirements
+- All components must be deployed with zone redundancy
-- Design scalable web layer with ability to easily scale number of nodes based on load
+- Design scalable web layer with ability to easily scale number of nodes based on load with advanced balancer (reverse proxy)
-- Design highly application layer active/active
+- Design highly available application layer as active/active with load balancer
-- Web and application layer requires IaaS due to legacy code
+- Web and application layers require IaaS due to legacy code that is using low-level OS calls
-- Ensure TLS is terminated on security device with Web Application Firewall
+- Ensure TLS is terminated on security device with Web Application Firewall functionality
 - Protect against DDoS
-- To achieve high availabilitzy make sure solution use multiple availability zones
+- To achieve high availability make sure solution use multiple availability zones
-- To ease operations customer would prefer managed SQL (PaaS), but there is requirment for good compatibility with standard tooling and database must be deployed into customer VNET
+- Application has been tested to work with Azure SQL Database PaaS
-- Application is accessing legacy systems on-premises, design private connectivity solution with availability zone redundancy
+- Application is accessing legacy systems on-premises, design private connectivity solution with leased line and IPSec VPN as backup
+- Calculate composite Azure infrastructure SLA.
+Does it meet 99,9%?
-- Ensure DR to different Azure region
+- Ensure DR to different Azure region with RPO < 24h and RTO < 24h

 ## Scenario 2: Modern web-based application
 Application architecture